agsb/jelly/README.md

   a eof, to end of code and halt;

   a reset, to restart and backwards code tape all steps,

+### Jelly ideas

+The standart devices could be changed using the bytes at first two positions of data tape, to select which port to use, as input and output, as like in many microcontrolers.

+the math could include Negation and Reverse.

 ### About loops

 There are some brainfuck computers, but almost with the loop instructions _begin_ and _again_ (\[ and \]) replaced by pre-compiled jumps.